 If you get mild side effects, they can occur for the first week or so, but then they usually stop.

 You might experience nausea, headaches and tiredness.
 In very rare cases, PrEP might affect kidney function.
 This is why it is important to go for kidney function tests as recommended.

 If you forget to take your PrEP and become HIV positive, there is a small risk of resistance to HIV medication.
 However, this was very rare in the PrEP studies.

-PrEPster- more information on PrEP and the IMPACT trial
+PrEPster- more information on PrEP

 Buying PrEP online- A leaflet on getting PrEP online and accessing health checks from the NHS